Skip to content

 • Single async core _evaluate_core_async (one source of truth).

-• Sync API wraps the async core; if a loop is already running, uses a helper thread.
+• Sync API wraps the async core; if a loop is already running, uses a class-level ThreadPoolExecutor (created lazily, shared across all Guard instances) to avoid the overhead of spawning a new thread pool on every call.

 • DI (resolver/obligations/metrics/logger) can be sync or async; both supported via maybe_await.